steycode/hello-stey-4l/README.md

 ---

-for job applicants, please fork this project and make PR once finishing the tasks below:
+For job applicants
+ 1. Clone the project

-- add another endpoint to the hello service to say "你好 message"，with "message"" passed by query parameter
+ 2. Add another endpoint to the hello service to say "你好 message"，with "message"" passed by query parameter
+ 3. Issue a pull request for review